 Talking to Your Doctor or Midwife

-While some stress is considered normal, other conditions like anxiety and depression may require intervention and assistance to get through.
+While some stress is normal, other conditions like anxiety and depression may require intervention and assistance.
 If there is something causing stress concerning your pregnancy or birth planning, your doctor or midwife may help.
 If you are experiencing deeper feelings, you could benefit from seeing a therapist or other specialist.
 It can be challenging to admit that you have a tough time and ask for help.
-It will be far more challenging to try and deal with mental health issues on your own in the long run.
+It will be far more difficult to try and deal with mental health issues alone in the long run.
 Please discuss how you are feeling with your doctor or midwife.

 The Big Takeaway

 Pregnancy is a complex process that even the most intelligent scientists do not fully understand.
 Please do not blame yourself for conditions you may encounter or outcomes you do not have direct control over.
-The biggest takeaway I want you to have from this article is that learning to manage your stress is a lifelong process, and it is not easy.
+The biggest takeaway I want you to have from this article is that learning to manage your stress is a lifelong process that takes work.
 All you can do is try your best.
-Taking small steps now and consistently working on it will have a significant benefit on your life and for your child, both during pregnancy and in the long run.
+Taking small steps now and consistently working on them will significantly benefit your life and your child, both during pregnancy and in the long run.
 Like everything, it will get easier.

 Thank you to the amazing companies that have supported this episode.